Drug Rehabs Need Specialized Landing Pages

-If you’re spending money on internet, radio, television or print ads, you need to custom build a specific “landing page” for each of those ads.
+If you’re spending money on the internet, radio, television, or print ads, you need to custom-build a specific “landing page” for each ad.
 Landing pages are not websites.
-They look like a website and will link to your main website, but they are specifically built, tested and tweaked, to match a specific advertising campaign.
+They look like a website and will link to your main website, but they are specifically built, tested, and tweaked, to match a specific advertising campaign.

 It’s all about expectations.
 If someone clicks on an ad for dual-diagnosis treatment, then it’s essential that the page they land on is all about dual-diagnosis.

 Websites are for people who either found you organically or for your admissions team, to walk a potential client through your website one click at a time.
 If you don’t have custom landing pages built, for each of your direct marketing messages, you could be losing 75% of your potential admissions from those methods or more.